erwinheitzman/wdio-workshop-testautomationdays-2019/exercise3.md

 In the tests directory is a file called todo.spec.js in which you'll find some scenario's to be implemented.
 Use the todo.page.js to create a page object to be used in your tests.
 The exercises can be found in the todo.spec.js file marked as #1 #2, etc

-## Step 1a

-- Create page object class and export an instance of it
+NOTE: for each step, remove the `.skip` from the scenario and run `npm test` to check if the test works as expected
+NOTE: you can add `.only` to a scenario to run only that specific scenario

-## Step 1b
+## Step 1

-- Import the page object class instance
+- Complete the `open` method, found in the page object example [test/pages/todo.page.js](test/pages/todo.page.js)

 ## Step 2

-- Add navigation to the beforeEach hook
+- Implement the `create todo` scenario, found in the test file [test/specs/todo.spec.js](test/specs/todo.spec.js)

 ## Step 3

-- Implement the `clear localStorage` scenario
+- Implement the `edit todo` scenario, found in the test file [test/specs/todo.spec.js](test/specs/todo.spec.js)

 ## Step 4

-- Implement the `create todo` scenario.
+- Implement the `delete todo` scenario, found in the test file [test/specs/todo.spec.js](test/specs/todo.spec.js)
-- Remove the `.skip` from this scenario and run `npm test` to check if the test works as expected.

 ## Step 5

-- Implement the `edit todo` scenario
+- Implement the `complete one todo` scenario, found in the test file [test/specs/todo.spec.js](test/specs/todo.spec.js)

 ## Step 6

-- Implement the `delete todo` scenario
+- Implement the `show active/completed todos` scenario, found in the test file [test/specs/todo.spec.js](test/specs/todo.spec.js)

 ## Step 7

-- Implement the `complete one todo` scenario
+- Implement the `complete all todos` scenario, found in the test file [test/specs/todo.spec.js](test/specs/todo.spec.js)

 ## Step 8

-- Implement the `show active/completed todos` scenario
+- Implement the `delete all completed todos` scenario, found in the test file [test/specs/todo.spec.js](test/specs/todo.spec.js)

 ## Step 9

-- Implement the `complete all todos` scenario
+- Implement the `add custom command to the Browser object` scenario, found in the test file [test/specs/todo.spec.js](test/specs/todo.spec.js)

 ## Step 10

-- Implement the `delete all completed todos` scenario

-## Step 11

-- Implement the `add custom command to the Browser object`scenario

-## Step 12

-- Implement the `add custom command to the Element object`scenario
+- Implement the `add custom command to the Element object` scenario, found in the test file [test/specs/todo.spec.js](test/specs/todo.spec.js)